phiresky/robin-hood-the-legend-of-sherwood/README.md

 ## Status

-Playable mostly on the Leicester demo and the full campaign: main menu, campaign map, missions, save/load, replays should all _mostly_ work.
+Playable mostly on the Leicester demo and the full campaign: main menu, missions, save/load, replays should all _mostly_ work.
+Most testing has been done on the demo so the campaign logic is likely not fully working yet.
 A fair amount of things are still broken, like bow / special items and some triggers.
 ~270K LOC across five workspace crates, ~1,600 tests.
 See [NEW_FEATURES.md](NEW_FEATURES.md) for new and future additions.